National Childcare Scheme (NCS)

 Can I use any childcare provider?

-Childcare providers must be registered with Tusla and have a National Childcare Scheme contract with the Department of Children and Youth Affairs.
+Childcare providers must be registered with Tusla and have a National Childcare Scheme contract with the Department of Children, Equality, Disability, Integration and Youth.

 You can get a list of contracted childcare providers from the National Childcare Scheme website.